 School of Christian Studies

-Through advanced biblical, theological and practical study, the ETBU School of Christian Studies graduate programs seeks to equip men and women to become Christian servant leaders who possess the knowledge and skills necessary to fulfill their calling in the Kingdom of God.
+Through advanced biblical, theological and practical study, the ETBU School of Christian Studies graduate programs seek to equip men and women to become Christian servant leaders who possess the knowledge and skills necessary to fulfill their calling in the Kingdom of God.

 Master of Arts in Religion Curriculum